 A fixed number of flags for indicating constraints.
 These flags do not have an impact on the decoding process.

-48 reserved flags are proposed as a starting point, subject to further study and pending further specification development.
+48 flags are proposed as a starting point, subject to further study and pending further specification development.

+Examples of constraint flags that could be specified are general_progressive_source_flag, general_interlaced_source_flag, general_non_packed_constraint_flag, and general_frame_only_constraint_flag, as specified in HEVC.

 A fixed number of flags for indicating extensions or otherwise affecting the decoding process.

-Flags for bit depth and chroma format are proposed.
-In addition, 46 reserved flags are proposed as a starting point, subject to further study and pending further specification development.
+48 flags are proposed as a starting point, subject to further study and pending further specification development.

 An extension part containing syntax elements are conditionally present depending on values of constraint and extensions flags.

+A single extension part containing both syntax elements gated by extension flags and syntax elements gated by constraint flags is proposed to reduce the number of stuffing bits when compared to two separate extensions parts, one controlled by extension flags and another controlled by constraint flags.

 Syntax elements for extensions precede syntax elements for constraints.
 Consequently, decoders may omit decoding of the remaining of the extension part when all syntax elements conditioned by the extension flags have been decoded.

-Bit depth, chroma format, and separate colour plane indications are proposed to be included and coded as fixed-length code words.
-The bit depth and chroma format syntax elements are proposed to affect normative decoder operation, i.e., they are not repeated elsewhere in the sequence parameter set.
+In other words, decoders are neither required to interpret the constraint flags, nor the extension syntax elements whose presence is conditioned by the constraint flags.

 Motivation:

 This design enables grouping of switchable elements (see JVET-L0042 as an example) and including syntax elements of any length (i.e. not just flags).